-I'm Senior Director of Engineering at Petuum.
-We are building scalable machine learning (ML) platform for enterprise to easily create and manage complex ML workflows.
+I'm Senior Machine Learning Engineer at Apple.
+Previously, I was Senior Director of Engineering at Petuum, building scalable machine learning (ML) platform for enterprise to easily create and manage complex ML workflows.
 I received PhD in Machine Learning from Carnegie Mellon University, advised by Professor Eric Xing.
 My primary research interest is large scale machine learning systems and algorithms.

 I'm interested in large scale machine learning that lies at the intersection of both system and theory.
 So far lots of "big data" researches have only focused on one or the other.
 For example, MapReduce is a nice system framework but generally not suitable for many ML tasks, and theoretical works often makes poor assumptions from the system design perspective.
 I'm hoping to reduce the gap of the two communities in my graduate research.
 My main project these days is Petuum.

 My official name is Wei Dai, but I go by David.
 I grew up in Taiwan and came to the States for undergrad at Wesleyan Univ. under generous financial support from Freeman Asian Scholarship.
 I later transferred to Caltech through the 3-2 program to pursue computer science and subsequently came to Carnegie Mellon Univ. for graduate studies.

 Besides research, I'm part of a wonderful church called Oakland International Fellowship, where I help out with small group, tech team, bulletin, and worship.
 I also like to jog, play basketball, and getting crushed in squash by my friends.